-Offerors should identify any pertinent issues or potential problems they anticipate with the project and provide possible solutions.
+If applicable, the offeror should identify any potential issues related to the project and provide possible solutions.

-SPECIAL NOTE: The offeror shall not disclose their costs on Submittal Form C (as described in Section 4.02).
+SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form and cannot exceed the page limit (as described in Section 4.02).